javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 using Microsoft.Azure.ServiceBus;
 ```

-Setting up is the same as the publisher; we open a connection and a channel, and declare the queue from which we're going to consume.
+Setting up is the same as the sender; we open a connection and a channel, and declare the queue from which we're going to consume.
 Note this matches up with the queue that Send publishes to.

 ```cs
 const string ServiceBusConnectionString = "<your_connection_string>";